Trimbak15/fullstack_app/README.md

 # fullstack_app

-🚀 Project Tech Stack & Features
+🚀 Project Tech Stack & Features🚀

 This project includes the implementation of the following technologies and features:

 * Next.js – For server-side rendering and building scalable web applications